As an Amazon Associate we earn from qualifying purchases.

 What I love about these types of White Claw cocktails is that they involve very few ingredients:

-- Blue Curacao gives us the fun blue color that really makes this drink stand out.
-While this technically adds a bit of an orange flavor, it still pairs nicely with the raspberry flavors from the White Claw.
+- Blue Curacao gives me the fun blue color that really makes this drink stand out.
+While this technique adds a bit of an orange flavor, it still pairs nicely with the raspberry flavors from the White Claw.

 - Limes will add acidity to the rum cocktail and will balance out the other flavors in the drink.
 Ideally, use fresh lime juice for a stronger citrus flavor (rather than bottled lime juice).